-These interim financial statements have been prepared on a going-concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business
+The condensed interim financial statements of the Company have been prepared on a going-concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business

-The Company has experienced losses since its inception amounting to \$4,121,138 as of September 30, 2011.
+The Company has experienced losses since its inception amounting to \$4,260,696 as of March 31, 2012.
 The ability of the Company to meet its commitments as they become payable is dependent on the ability of the Company to acquire assets or a business or an interest therein, obtain the necessary financing, and develop assets or operations which will generate cash flows, either as a result of their disposal or from ongoing operations.
 The Company does not currently have assets or a business capable of generating ongoing cash flows.
 Although the Company has sufficient cash to meet its current administrative costs, there is no assurance that the Company will be successful in making an acquisition or in raising the necessary financing to do so.